gianlucag/cordova-plugin-googleplaybilling/README.md

 #### On the onResume Event

 Since some payment methods are completed outside the device, it’s important to check for owned products not only at startup but also during the app's `onResume()` event.
-If the user doesn’t close the app, completes a purchase, and then resumes the app, the paid features should be available.
+If the user closes the app, completes a purchase, and then resumes the app, the paid features should be available.

 #### Immediately After a Successful Purchase